Poetry Students

 Welcome to the Langston Hughes School for Poets.
 Langston Hughes impacts my life and poetry in powerful ways, he actually serves as a literary hero, mentor, patron saint for me.
 This page, The Langston Hughes School for Poets, features prompts for poems, reflections and other resources about poetry.
 Scroll down for prompts, and other resources.
 If you find a prompt or reflection especially helpful, please email me and let me know at JosephRoss20017@gmail.com.

-Spring, 2023 – A Poem about Free Time
+May 25, 2023 – A Poem about Free Time

 Consider writing 15-20 lines about Free Time.
 What do you do when you have unclaimed time?
 Is there any such thing as “Free Time?”
 What does it mean to you to feel pressed by time, liberated by time?

-Spring, 2023 – A Poem about a Mural
+May 20, 2023 – A Poem about a Mural

 Write a poem about this mural by DRONES.
 It’s in the Petworth neighborhood of Washington, D.C.
 What is happening in the mural?
 What the does the text “Family First” mean to you?
 What might have happened just before or after the moment this image captures?